richardgourley/dynamic-django-base/README.md

   - Appear under category headings in sidebar and footer.

 - When you create a new django app, you can add information about the app as a website section with text, image and url.
-- You can load the tags from the template tags to include website sections and categories anywhere you like in your project.
+- You can load the tags (from template tags) to include website sections and categories anywhere you like in your project.

 ## FEATURES

-Completely adpatable, the base project here consists of:
+Completely adpatable, the base project consists of:

 - Base HTML
 - Flat Pages